Header image courtesy of Andrew Suddaby (via Gwulo)

 In the last few years, Ocean Park has made moves to establish itself as a resort-style destination with the addition of the Hong Kong Ocean Park Marriott and an expansion of in-park dining establishments, including a Chinese fine-dining restaurant inside The Grand Aquarium.

-After four years of delay, Ocean Park is set to unveil its new and exciting water park next month, with celebratory events and special opening discounts planned to mark the occasion.
-With all sorts of fun attractions like slides, pools, and playgrounds, it looks to be a great fit for families—and of course, water-loving teenagers and adults.
+After four years of delay, Ocean Park unveiled its new and exciting water park in 2021, with celebratory events and special opening discounts to mark the occasion.
+With all sorts of fun attractions like slides, pools, and playgrounds, it has become a great fit for families, as well as water-loving teenagers and adults.

 On top of that, the park’s board has announced that it will scrap its one-day entry fee, making the RDE free to access and ideally turning the park a regular destination for hangouts and day trips, instead of a once- or twice-a-year excursion.
 Instead, the board has proposed a pay-as-you-go ticket model, which would allow guests to pick and choose the attractions and facilities to pay for.